-If you are an active member in the Benefits Plan and you are terminating employer-paid coverage, you and your eligible family members may enroll in medical continuation coverage.
+If you are an active member in the Benefits Plan whose Medical Plan coverage is terminating, you and your eligible family members may enroll in medical continuation coverage on a self-pay basis for a limited time.

 Your spouse, surviving spouse, former spouse, children who reach age 26, and seminary student members not seeking church service after their studies end may enroll.
-Your spouse and eligible dependent children who were covered before your employment terminated may enroll even if you do not.
+If your employment ends, your eligible family members who were enrolled before your coverage terminated may enroll even if you do not.

 How To Enroll

-You must complete, sign, and submit the Medical Continuation Subscription form within 60 days of the event that results in the termination of your employment.
-Coverage will not be effective until the Board receives the initial payment.
+You must complete, sign, and submit the Medical Continuation Subscription form within 60 days of the event that results in the termination of your Medical Plan coverage.
+Continuation coverage will not be effective until the Board receives the initial payment.

 Waiver of Continuous Coverage Requirement